microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-post-settings.md

 ### Request

-Only the [groupSettingTemplate](groupsettingtemplate.md) named `Group.Unified` can be applied to all Microsoft 365 groups at the tenant-level.
+Only the [groupSettingTemplates](../resources/groupsettingtemplate.md) object named `Group.Unified` can be applied to all Microsoft 365 groups at the tenant-level.

 # [HTTP](#tab/http)
 <!-- {